 Create an Azure Service Bus resource

 First, you need to create an Azure Service Bus namespace and one or more queues to send messages to.
-In your implementation, you will create a queue named visits-requests
+In your implementation, you will create a queue named visits-requests.
+You can use the following guidance to implement these changes:

 - Use the Azure CLI to create a Service Bus namespace and a queue.